Mostafa-Elshiekh/Employees-Affairs/README.md

 ## The principles  which i applied in the project 👀
 * 1- Constructor & Destructor.
-	 > To to initialize the attributes by default values and print  a Welcome message.
+	 > To to initialize the attributes by default values and print a Welcome message and date and time.
 *  2- The default Copy Constructor.
     >Take default values for attributes by user.
  * 3- Inheritance